codio-content/Javascript_for_web_development-An_Introduction_to_Javascript_in_the_browser/.guides/content/Keyboard-shortcuts-3457.md

 ### Reminder

-The shortcut to open the developer's console are:
+The keyboard shortcuts to open the developer's console are:

 In Chrome:
 - <kbd class="light">Cmd</kbd> + <kbd class="light">Opt</kbd> + <kbd class="light">J</kbd> (on mac)